-The Environmental Research Station Schneefernerhaus (UFS) was established in 1999 and is Germany’s highest research station at 2652 meters, just below the summit of Zugspitze.
+The Environmental Research Station Schneefernerhaus (UFS) was established in 1999 and is Germany’s highest research station at 2652 meters, just below the summit of Mt.
+Zugspitze.

-In addition to the ten members of the consortium, who have permanently rented labs, there is also the possibility for all interested every interested scientist to apply with a research project to the UFS Science Team, and to use the facilities at the Schneefernerhaus after approval.
+In addition to the ten members of the consortium, who have permanently rented labs, there is also the possibility for every interested scientist to apply with a research project to the UFS Science Team, and to use the facilities at the Schneefernerhaus after approval.

 Since 2007 the team of the UFS GmbH is responsible for the maintenance of the station.